Register your overseas travel and/or residential details here.

 New Zealanders are advised to respect religious and social traditions in Morocco to avoid offending local sensitivities.
 It is against the law to distribute any non-Muslim evangelical literature or engage in activity that may be seen as an attempt at religious conversion.
 In April and May 2010, a number of foreigners, including New Zealanders, were expelled from Morocco for proselytising.

-New Zealanders travelling or living in Morocco should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Morocco should have comprehensive travel insurance policies in place that include provision for medical evacuation by air.

 New Zealanders in Morocco are encouraged to register their details with the Ministry of Foreign Affairs and Trade.